 No two lighthouses are alike.
 You would be very mistaken if you said, “If you’ve seen one, you’ve seen them all.”
 Every location is diverse in environment and significance as well as construction.
 Their history is as individual as the personalities that built and kept them.

-Photographers and artists relish the temptation to capture the light and scenery that Great Lakes Lighthouses present on a daily basis.
+Photographers and artists have long relished the temptation to capture the light and scenery that Great Lakes Lighthouses present on a daily basis.
 The hammering waves, the mists and fogs, the wind and ice, the billowing clouds and the black and blue thunderstorms are all majestic in their artistic presentations.
-Then there are the brilliant days of pristine blue skies, bright sunlight and dead calm.
+Then there are the brilliant days of pristine sunrises, blue skies, bright sunlight and dead calm.
 These are the backdrops for lighthouse art.